DaeLeonFlucas/post-install-config/README.md

 <img src="https://imgur.com/WvkjIeB.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
-Click on the 'Access' tab and select the 'System Administrators' department with the role of 'Supreme Admin'.
-For 'Extended Access', add the 'Support' department and 'Supreme Admin' role as well.
-In the 'Teams' tab, select the 'Level II Support' team and click 'Add'.
+Navigate to the Access tab and select the System Administrators department, assigning the role of Supreme Admin.
+For Extended Access, include the Support department and set the role to Supreme Admin as well.
+In the Teams tab, choose the Level II Support team and press Add.
 </p>
 <p>
 <img src="https://imgur.com/aLLJRoN.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
-Finally, click on 'Save Changes' to create a new Agent.
+Lastly, click on Save Changes to create the new Agent.
 </p>
 <p>
 <img src="https://imgur.com/XkHoEHJ.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
-We will create a second Agent with the name 'john smith'.
-The creation process is similar to the previous Agent creation process with just a few changes.
-Ensure the user's name, email, username, and password are properly set.
+Next, we will create a second Agent called ‘john smith’.
+This process is similar to creating the first Agent, with a few adjustments.
+Ensure that the name, email, username, and password are accurately entered.

-In the 'Access' tab, set the 'Primary Department' to 'Support' and the role to 'Supreme Admin'.
+Within the Access tab, configure the Primary Department as Support and select the Supreme Admin role.

-Next, in 'Teams' add the 'Level I Support' team, then click Save changes.
+Then, in the Teams tab, include the Level I Support team and click Save Changes to finalize.
 </p>
 <p>
 <img src="https://imgur.com/ahYOo13.png" height="70%" width="70%" alt="osTicket"/>